TYPO3-Console/TYPO3-Console/README.md

 A great step forward for developers is the possibility to register command controllers, but running them also requires calling the cli_dispatcher.
-Another downside is, that until finally the command controller is reached, the framework jumps through several hoops to finally bootatrap Extbase and run the requested command.
+Another downside is, that until finally the command controller is reached, the framework jumps through several hoops to finally bootstrap Extbase and run the requested command.

 The goal of this project is to provide a clean API to register commands (using Extbase Command Controlers) and providing a sane way to call the commands through a single command line tool called "typo3cms"